-Remove the front and left panels.
-Remove the compressor shipping brackets and all packaging materials.
+Remove the left side and front panels.
+Remove all packaging materials including the compressor shpping brackets..

 After all packing materials have been removed from the ice machine, lift or hoist the machine onto the bin.
 Align the sides and back of the machine with the sides and back of the bin.